 Civil Peace Service: Crisis prevention and conflict transformation in areas of cross-border transhumance

-Title: Civil Peace Service (CPS) programme: Conflict transformation and crisis prevention in areas of cross-border transhumance
+Title: Civil Peace Service: Conflict transformation and crisis prevention in areas of cross-border transhumance

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)